 Elmer Keith is the trope namer... he was a gunwriter and Idaho cowpuncher, and the phrase is sometimes called "Keith's First Law".

 - Parodied in a Geico ad series which compares switching to Geico to various stock phrases asked as rhetorical questions.
 In this particular sketch, "Is the pen mightier than the sword?", a ninja brandishes his sword.
 The camera changes to a guy signing for a package with a pen.
 He opens the package and removes a taser, which takes the ninja out instantly.

-- One character in the Call of Duty: Black Ops 2 "Surprise!" ad fires off some missiles from his fighter plane, then quips: "Guess who brought a jet to a gunfight?"
+- One character in the Call of Duty: Black Ops II "Surprise!" ad fires off some missiles from his fighter plane, then quips: "Guess who brought a jet to a gunfight?"
 Bonus points: that's Robert Downey Jr..

-- In Black Lagoon, Hansel comes after Balalaika in a wide-open plaza, armed only with a pair of axes.
+- In Black Lagoon, Hansel comes after Balalaika alone in a wide-open plaza, armed only with a pair of axes.
 Balalaika is likely carrying a concealed pistol, but deals with the crazy kid to lethal effect by means of the sniper team she's set up some distance away.

 - During the "Fifth Moon" episode of the Trigun anime, Rai-Dei the Blade pits his katana against Vash the Stampede's guns.
 He turns the tables by first launching the blade off its hilt, then by fitting the hilt back onto the empty scabbard and using the whole thing as a rifle.